 Carers provide an important, and often underappreciated, service to the people they care for.
-This can be a rewarding endeavour, helping people to identify their strengths and skills.
-However, it can also be emotionally and physically draining, with 71% of carers having poor physical or mental health.
+This can be a rewarding endeavour, helping people to identify their strengths and skills however they will likely need carer support.
+It can also be emotionally and physically draining, with 71% of carers having poor physical or mental health.

 It’s important carers deal with the emotional challenges of caring for someone, because pent-up emotions can lead to more challenges further down the line, such as resentment, anxiety, or depression.